Ananda College: Ananda Viharaya

-"Battle of the Maroons"
+Ananda–Nalanda

 In a tradition dating back to 1924, an annual cricket contest is held between Ananda College and Nalanda College Colombo.
 The two schools have contributed many players to the Sri Lanka national cricket team, including the old Anandians Sidath Wettimuny recipient of Wisden Cricketers of the Year in 1985, Arjuna Ranatunga (who captained the Sri Lanka Cricket team to victory in the 1996 Cricket World Cup and who was also named as a Wisden Cricketers of the Year in 1999), former mod captain Marvan Atapattu and T20 captain Dinesh Chandimal.

 Old Boys' Association

 Sir D. B. Jayatilleke, the then principal, conceived the idea of the Ananda College Old Boys' Association in 1908.
 Initially, its main function was to organise a sports-meet and the annual dinner.
 In subsequent years the OBA and the school's administration have co-operated in furthering the development of the College.
 Prior to 1961 (when the school was nationalised), the incumbent principal of the school presided over the OBA.
 Since that date, a president is elected by members at each annual general meeting.
-The present president of OBA is Mr.Dushmantha Karannagoda.
+The present president of OBA is Dushmantha Karannagoda.